bhuga/faraday-restrict-ip-addresses/README.md

 ============================

-Prevent Faraday from hitting an arbitrary list of IP addresses, with helpers for RFC 1918 networks and localhost.
+Prevent Faraday from hitting an arbitrary list of IP addresses, with helpers for RFC 1918 networks, RFC 6890 networks, and localhost.

-System DNS facilities are used, so lookups should be cached.
+System DNS facilities are used, so lookups should be cached instead of making another request.
+Addresses are invalid if a host has has at least one invalid DNS entry.

 Usage
 =====